tr13ze/parcel-react-antd/README.md

 # Boilerplate Parcel, React and Ant Design
-> This is a boilerplate for React, LESS,  ParcelJS and Ant Design.
+> This is a boilerplate for React, SASS or LESS, ParcelJS and Ant Design.

 ## Quick Start